Xiaoxianyue/Xiaoxianyue.github.io/src/zh/TOEFL/wr_mistake.md

 **修改后：**
 ‘’==Therefore==, the legs of bats do not need to be very strong or muscular, and bats are also ==capable of== jumping high enough or running fast enough."

+## Off 54 Task 2

+### 原文

+I disagree with the statement for two reasons.
+In the first place, increasing the money to support arts is not enough.
+Not only does the thriving of arts need money, but also a better cultural condition and education of the nation play an important role, which would take many years to form and systematize with persistent diligence.
+Besides, giving financial support to athletics is significantly efficient.
+The money could be used on good professional sports equipment to guarantee the athletes are trained in an appropriate and advanced way.
+And also Olympic game is a perfect approach to show the perseverance and iron determination of a country to the world, which deserves wholehearted attentiveness on the part of the government.
+A great Olympic team will be a pride of a nation, and the victory of the team is an inspirational moral.

+### 改进版

+I disagree with the statement for two reasons.
+In the first place, while increasing financial support for the arts is essential, it is not sufficient on its own.
+The flourishing of arts requires not only funding but also a strong cultural foundation and widespread education among the population, both of which take years of consistent effort to develop.

+On the other hand, allocating financial resources to athletics is highly impactful.
+The money can be invested in advanced sports equipment and facilities, ensuring that athletes receive proper training to achieve excellence.
+Moreover, the Olympic Games provide a unique platform to showcase a nation’s perseverance and determination to the world, reflecting its collective strength and unity.
+A successful Olympic team becomes a source of pride for the entire nation.